fsvbach/WassersteinTSNE/README.md

 By adjusting `w` you can put emphasis on the means or covariance matrices of the units:

-`embedding = WTSNE.fit(w=0.7)`
+`embedding = WT.TSNE(seed=67, w=0.7)`

 All embeddings are returned as a `pd.DataFrame`, which can be visualized with

 `WT.embedScatter(embedding, title='DemoEmbedding')`

+If you have defined classes, you can pass a dictionary that maps the unit ids to their class

+`WT.embedScatter(embedding, labeldict=HGM.labeldict())`

+to color the units according to their class.

 ## Exact Wasserstein Distances

-Despite its complexity it is possibly to compute exact Wasserstein distances of a dataset with
+It is possibly to compute the exact Wasserstein distances of a dataset as well.
+Depending on the number of units this can take some time.
+However, for the dataset in `WT.ToyDataset()` the computation of the pairwise distance matrix should take less than 8min on a desktop computer by running

-`X = WT.WassersteinDistanceMatrix(dataset)`
+`D = WT.WassersteinDistanceMatrix(dataset)`

-This yields the NxN distance matrix which can then be embedded with
+This yields the NxN distance matrix as a `pd.DataFrame` which can then be embedded with

 `embedding = WT.ComputeTSNE(D)`

-A shortcut for this procedure is given by
+A shortcut for this procedure is provided with

-`embedding = WT.TSNE(seed=67, method='exact')`
+`embedding = WT.TSNE(dataset, method='exact')`

 ## Evaluation

-You can use the evaluation ethods of the Leiden algorithm and kNN accuracy with
+We implemented two methods to evaluate the embedding of a hierarchical dataset.

-### knn accuracy
+### kNN Accuracy

 ### Leiden clustering